Skip to content

 Thoughts?

-I’d love to hear what people think of my historic analysis.
-To my knowledge, no other historian has attempted to consolidate Bernards Township history down to three key events so feedback is always welcome.
-Now we have to get the word out.
-EVERY RESIDENT and person growing up in Bernards Township needs to know these three historic events.
+I’d love to hear what people think of my historical analysis.
+To my knowledge, no other historian has attempted to consolidate Bernards Township history down to three key events, so feedback is always welcome.
+Now, we have to get the word out.
+Every resident and person growing up in Bernards Township needs to know about these three historical events.

 Join the fun on our Facebook Page with your hometown #3LOCALHISTORYEVENTCHALLENGE. https://www.facebook.com/mrlocalhistory/posts/1307803296262962